The Sporkful PODCAST

-(3) Walking or riding with traffic
+- The PEDESTRIAN WAS Walking with or riding with traffic.

 - Cross at the crosswalk.
 Don’t cross in the middle of the street.
 The lines in the crosswalk help remind drivers to watch out for pedestrians